dunglas/doctrine-json-odm/README.md

 **What DBMS are supported?**

-Currently only PostgreSQL is supported.
+PostgreSQL and MySQL are supported.
-MySQL (>= 5.7.8) will be supported when [the Pull Request doctrine/dbal#2266](https://github.com/doctrine/dbal/pull/2266) will be merged.

 **How to use [the JSONB type of PostgreSQL](http://www.postgresql.org/docs/current/static/datatype-json.html)?**